 With strict enforcement of the site-specific control measures as provided in this document, taking place, the significance of impacts arising from the construction and operational phase of the proposed development can be effectively reduced and managed.
-Based on the results of the RAM and impact assessment, both the preferred and alternative 2 layouts are considered acceptable from a freshwater ecosystem management perspective, with implementation of the control measures outlined in this reportTable 7.
+Based on the results of the RAM and impact assessment, the preferred layout, and alternatives 2 and 3 layouts are considered acceptable from a freshwater ecosystem management perspective, with implementation of the control measures outlined in this report Table 7.